ThomasKarpov/ProjectTagger/Docs/CameraSystem/CameraSystem.md

 __NOTE:__ If the distance between the players is greater than the specified value, the players will no longer be visible on the camera view.

+## Demo Scene

+The demo scene has a platform and tow capsules representing players.
+The players are meant to be moved through the scene view in order to see the camera script at work.